 - deliberate intimidation, stalking, inappropriate photography or recording;

-- sustained disruption of talks or other events;
+- sustained disruption of talks or other events; and

-- public broadcasting of others' private or sensitive information without explicit consent;
+- public broadcasting of others' private or sensitive information without explicit consent.

 Consequences for RWA Members